jsh1021902/jsh1021902/README.md

 ### About me

-## Hi👋, This is SeoHyeon Jeong, and I aspire to become a Data Scientist capable of providing optimal solutions tailored to the needs of users.
+## Hi👋, This is SeoHyeon Jeong
 --
+I aspire to become a Data Scientist capable of providing optimal solutions tailored to the needs of users.